 Once the gas fireplace has been inserted into the OSK and the firebox removed, the flue can be attached.
-To do this line up the 100mm flue with the flue outlet spigot then slide the clamping flue sleeve down onto the spigot.
+To do this line up the 100mm flue with the flue outlet spigot and drop the flue into the spigot.

 Note: To increase access through the fire to reach the flue connection, remove firebox and lid.